Educators & Coaches10 min readUpdated Apr 14, 2026

 Quality checks

-1. Each Keep, Change, or Try item can be traced back to actual comments or ratings in the source file.
+1. Each Keep, Change, or Try item can be traced back to actual comments, ratings, or context in the source package.

 2. One intense comment did not become a headline unless the evidence really supports it.

-3. The memo ends with changes you could realistically make before the next term.
+4. The memo ends with changes or experiments you could realistically consider before the next term.

 Common failure modes and fixes